xl4kj/doc-ci-cd-workflow-playground/docs/en/credential-issuance.rst

 Digital Credential Issuance
 ============================

 This section describes the PID and (Q)EAAs issuance flow with a high level of security.
-The relevant entities and interfaces involved in the issuance flow are:

-    - *Wallet Provider*,
-    - *Wallet Solution*,
-    - *Wallet Instance*,
-    - *PID Provider*,
-    - *National Identity Provider*,
-    - *(Q)EAA Provider*,
-    - *Authentic Source*.

 .. toctree::